-At Dead Horse Ranch State Park just outside of Cottonwood, AZ, visitors have an opportunity to delve into a variety of outdoor exploits.
+At Dead Horse Ranch State Park just outside of Cottonwood, visitors have an opportunity to delve into a variety of outdoor exploits.
 The best part about this park however is the location…From this centralized location, a number of Arizona’s state parks can be reached by a short, scenic drive.
 Simply pull up your RV or rent a cabin, and your home base is set for adventure!

 Here at Dead Horse, relax in the shade of cottonwood trees while watching fluffy white clouds roll by both in the sky, and as they reflect from the water.
 With each passing cloud, the thoughts of “real world” problems get carried away into the light blue atmosphere.
 Maybe you’re fishing for bass or catfish and waiting patiently for a bite, maybe you’re just taking in the beauty after a hike through the rugged central Arizona foothills.
 Either way, you’re right there, doing exactly what you need!
 It's even better if you're sharing your amazing experience with someone close to you.